 If you rely on your self-control in order to save, there will likely be times when you don't put anything aside month-to-month.
 Expenses might seem too high, or there's a really cool new toy you absolutely have to buy.
 In these times, you won't save, and your expenses will only rise.
 If you automate savings, you don't have the option of blowing your money on something you don't need.

 When you're trying to improve your credit report, you need to be working to pay off your debts.
-For more information about credit reports, get in touch with My Credit File today.
+Make sure you get a copy of your Equifax credit report today.

 Disclaimer: The information contained in this article is general in nature and does not take into account your personal objectives, financial situation or needs.
 Therefore, you should consider whether the information is appropriate to your circumstance before acting on it, and where appropriate, seek professional advice from a finance professional such as an adviser.